 Master of Science in Engineering Management

-- Project/program management, to become effective project/program managers
+- Project Management – to become effective and efficient project/program managers.

-- Systems management expert related to the life cycle of systems including definition, development, deployment, and decommissioning
+- Systems Engineering – to manage activities related to the life cycle of systems.

-These engineering management degree programs offer practical business perspectives necessary for engineering management.
-Unlike traditional MBA programs, these programs emphasize required management skills that are specifically built on the students' technical backgrounds and experience.
-The custom-designed mix of management concepts and technical expertise will help prepare professionals to direct major public and private organizations in the increasingly complicated managerial environment of today's competitive global, technical environment.
-In this program, engineering management principles are broadly based and draw from many different disciplines such as: applied sciences, engineering, natural sciences, mathematics, economics, business, and social sciences.
-Relevance to the real-world engineering management leadership has become a highly sought skill in today's competitive global technological marketplace.
-It is now a well-recognized profession in most industries.
-Within this curriculum are the following areas of specializations: project/program management, systems engineering, technology management, and enterprise architecture.
-These four specializations provide a broad perspective of engineering management careers that are of current interest and need.
+These specializations offer practical business perspectives necessary for engineering management.
+Unlike traditional MBA programs, the MSEM programs emphasize management skills that are specifically built on the students’ technical backgrounds and experience.
+The custom-designed mix of management concepts and technical expertise will help prepare professionals to direct major public and private organizations in the increasingly complicated managerial environment of today’s competitive global, technical environment.
+In this program, engineering management principles are broadly based and draw from many different disciplines such as applied sciences, engineering, natural sciences, mathematics, economics, business, and social sciences.

 Program Learning Outcomes

-- Demonstrate quantitative analytical and critical thinking skills and techniques to manage projects, and processes (products and services).
+- Demonstrate data analysis and critical thinking skills and techniques to manage projects and processes (products and services).